March 21, 2025

 From there, we explored device monitoring and security enforcement.
 On Windows and macOS, NinjaOne gave us full visibility into system health, software versions, and patch status.
 We could remotely install software, push security updates, and even access devices for troubleshooting.
 This was a huge win for IT support teams that need remote control capabilities.
 But once we moved to mobile devices, things felt more limited.

 One of NinjaOne's biggest strengths is automation.
 We created a workflow to automatically update software on all test devices, enforce security patches, and send alerts for non-compliant devices, and it all worked seamlessly.
-Plus, IT teams can write custom scripts to automate specific tasks, which is something most standard MDMs don't offer.
+Plus, IT teams can write custom scripts to automate specific tasks, which most standard MDMs don't offer.

 Overall, NinjaOne is a great fit for IT teams managing a mix of desktops and mobile devices—but if your company is mobile-first, you might find it lacking.